All Products

 stringArray

-Reads a list of source object names from a file, with empty lines or comment lines ignored.
+Reads a list of source file names from a file.
+Empty lines or comment lines are ignored.
+This applies only to file filtering operations.

 --files-from-raw